 There’s no “prestigious” dialect (like an equivalent of English Received Pronunciation) other than Modern Standard Arabic.
 Sometimes, speakers will code-switch to MSA just to show off.
 So a decision isn’t simple.

-If you want to learn Arabic and don’t care what dialect you’re going to learn, like if you have the option of choosing where to go, we definitely suggest learning Egyptian Arabic.
+If you want to learn Arabic and don’t care what dialect you’re going to learn, we definitely suggest learning Egyptian Arabic.

-But if you’re already somewhere else (like, you’re in Iraq), then learn what’s around you.
+But if you’re already somewhere else (like, you’re in Iraq), then learn what’s around you, of course.

 Reason 1 to learn Egyptian Arabic: Egyptian popular media.

-Reason 2 to learn Egyptian Arabic: Egypt is cheap to live in.
+Reason 2 to learn Egyptian Arabic: Egypt is cheap and fun to live in.

 Reason 3 to learn Egyptian Arabic: Mutual intelligibility with a cool part of the world.